YoavIlan/Full-Stack-Web-App/README.md

 Copy the full path of the venv interpreter. venv > bin > python.
 Right click on that and copy full path.
 Paste into the vscode command, enter, then do that again if needed.

+Finally, you will need to put the .env file I sent over WhatsApp in the backend folder.
+This includes the MongoDB URL and will be used by the flask app to connect to the database.

 # Development Best Practices